 It’s crucial to note that Disney Genie won’t give you any way to cut ride lines like the free FASTPASS of old.
 It’s function is to guide guests only through the normal standby lines for rides, advising when those waits are lower and giving guests an efficient touring plan.

 Details on just how regular Disney Genie will work and how much it will really maximize your day are still pretty unclear.
-We’ll have to wait until we see it in action to know much more.
+We have some clues already from Walt Disney World about its limits (it’s telling guests to start their day at the carousel – oof), but we’ll have to wait until we see it in action at Disneyland to know much more.

 2. Disney Genie+